 Here’s a video on how it works:

-How to increase the word count of your post without reducing its quality
+Increase the word count of your post without reducing its quality

 What if your SEO analysis reveals that your blog post should be above 5,000 words, but you feel like 2,000 words exhaust the topic?

-1. Use People Also Ask in Google as inspiration
+1. Use 'People Also Ask' in Google as inspiration

-2. Use Content Editor for an instant flow of ideas
+2. Use Content Editor for ideas

 You can check out how other bloggers used the keyword in a sentence: